luke2997/CGC-Net/readme.md

-# CGC-Net: Cell Graph Convolutional Network for Grading of Colorectal Cancer Histology Images
+# Spatially Aware GCNs for Efficient, High-Accuracy Cancer Grading: Mitigating Oversmoothing via Frequency Analysis
-by Yanning Zhou, Simon Graham, Navid Alemi Koohbanani, Muhammad Shaban, Pheng-Ann Heng and Nasir Rajpoot.
+by Luke Johnston and Yu Zhangsheng

 ## Introduction
-This repository is for our ICCVW2019 paper [CGC-Net: Cell Graph Convolutional Network for Grading of Colorectal Cancer Histology Images](https://arxiv.org/abs/1909.01068).
+An extension of the paper: [CGC-Net: Cell Graph Convolutional Network for Grading of Colorectal Cancer Histology Images](https://arxiv.org/abs/1909.01068).
+Please contact authors of this paper to get CRC dataset.
+Our NSCLCC dataset is not yet ready to be released.

 ![cellgraph](./images/top.png)
 A histology image (a) is typically broken into small image patches (b) for cancer grading.
 We propose to utilise the cell graph (d) that is built from individual nuclei after segmentation (c) to model the entire tissue micro-environment for cancer grading.